Canada Graduate Scholarship Michael Smith Foreign Study Supplement - 3rd Call

 This program is available to Canadian citizens or permanent residents who hold a Tri-Agency Canada Graduate Scholarship (CGS) at the Master's or doctoral level or a Vanier CGS from CIHR, NSERC or SSHRC.
 Note that international students who hold a Vanier CGS are not eligible for this competition.

-Canadian Institutes of Health Research (CIHR) has launched a third intake for the 2018-2019 competition with the intention of awarding the remaining supplements from the two previous intakes.
+Canadian Institutes of Health Research (CIHR) has launched a third intake for the 2019-2020 competition with the intention of awarding the remaining supplements from the two previous intakes.
 CIHR has sufficient funds for approximately 27 awards (nationally) and NSERC has sufficent funds for 24 awards (nationally).
 Eligible applications will be accepted on a first come, first served basis.
 Complete and eligible applications will be forwarded to CIHR and NSERC as they are received by the Faculty of Graduate and Postdoctoral Studies.
 Note that SSHRC is not participating in this special "3rd call" MSFSS competition this year, so SSHRC award holders are not eligible to apply for this competition.